-THE HUNGER (1983) Reviews and overview
+THE HUNGER (1983) Reviews of sensual vampire horror

 ‘Nothing human lasts forever’

-The Hunger is a 1983 British-American supernatural horror feature film and the directorial debut of Tony Scott.
-It is the story of a love triangle between a doctor (Susan Sarandon) who specialises in sleep and aging research and a vampire couple – Catherine Deneuve (Repulsion) and David Bowie (The Man Who Fell to Earth; Cat People soundtrack).
+The Hunger is a 1983 British-American supernatural horror film and the directorial debut of Tony Scott.
+It is the story of a love triangle between a doctor (Susan Sarandon) who specialises in sleep and ageing research and a vampire couple – Catherine Deneuve (Repulsion) and David Bowie (The Man Who Fell to Earth; Cat People soundtrack).

 The film is a loose adaptation of the 1981 novel of the same name by Whitley Strieber (Wolfen), with a screenplay written by Ivan Davis and Michael Thomas.
 The cinematography was by Stephen Goldblatt.